What are Sources?

 - Use OCR for scanned documents and images

-- Reserve Advanced for premium accuracy needs
+- Reserve Hi-Res (fine-tuned) for premium accuracy needs

 - Review processing results in GraphorLM dashboard